How does Section 179 work?

 How can I learn more?

-While you connect with your tax professional to determine if Section 179 deductions and bonus depreciation are right for you this year, find more helpful information in the IRS Farmer's Tax Guide.
+While you connect with your tax professional to determine if Section 179 deductions, bonus depreciation or other deductions are right for you, find more helpful information in the IRS Farmer's Tax Guide.
 Find other ideas to fuel smart financial planning while protecting and strengthening your operation at AgInsightCenter.com.